 of a presentation, the written document and the student’s ability to respond to

-Students focused on the PhD in Coaching and Teaching Studies submit two research
+Students enrolled in the PhD in Coaching and Teaching Studies program submit two research

 papers as part of their doctoral benchmarking processes.
 Both PhD and EdD students